 For those who are deeply in love with the brand, there’s a collector’s club.
-This gives people access to special offers and benefits that are otherwise not available on the general market.
+This gives people access to special offers and benefits that are otherwise not available.

 This is one of the ways Invicta innovates.
-Since its conception, Invicta has aimed to be unique in one way.
+Since its conception, Invicta has aimed to be unique.
 Produce the best, but be affordable.
 It believes everyone should have access to incredible, bespoke timepieces.
 If you need a brand for comparison, they’re around the same price point, but better quality than the likes of Skagen and Fossil.

 An Invicta watch is known as being an affordable luxury timepiece – you don’t have to spend a fortune to make a statement.

-The two most popular Invicta ranges are the Pro Diver series and Lupah series.
+The two most popular Invicta ranges are the Pro Diver series and the Lupah series.

 The Pro Diver takes some design elements from the likes of Rolex and Omega and the range has both water-resistant and waterproof versions.
 This is great for people into diving as you can have easy access to the data you need.
 It also looks great in a formal setting.
 You get the best of both worlds!

-The Lupah series is aimed specifically at Millennials and the young professional.
-There is a plethora of shapes, sizes and dial colours – allegedly over 200,000 possible combinations!
+The Lupah series is aimed specifically at Millennials and young professionals.
+There is a plethora of shapes, sizes and dial colors – allegedly over 200,000 possible combinations!
 You can create your look directly on Invicta’s website so you’re not likely to bump into someone with the same style.

 Recently Invicta purchased a Swiss organisation and that injected a very technical micro-technique for its watch movements.
 The aim is to revolutionise the quartz movement and bring something new to the market.

-The entry-level watches are around $100.
+The entry-level pieces are around $100.
 You can pick up the Pro Diver for around $90.
-There is a premium watch which has some insane features – such as 24k gold and diamonds!
+There is a premium watch that has some insane features – such as 24k gold and diamonds!
 This isn’t what Invicta is about, though, and there’s little available for more than $1,000.